Nico Serrano

-Nicolás "Nico" Serrano Galdeano (born 5 March 2003) is a Spanish professional footballer who plays as a winger for CD Mirandés, on loan from Athletic Bilbao.
+Nicolás "Nico" Serrano Galdeano (born 5 March 2003) is a Spanish professional footballer who plays as a winger for Athletic Bilbao.

 Club career

 Born in Pamplona, Navarre, Serrano joined Villarreal CF's youth setup in 2015, aged 12, after representing UDC Txantrea and CA Osasuna.
 In August 2018, at the age of 15, he signed for Athletic Bilbao.

 In May 2020, after finishing his formation, Serrano was promoted straight to the reserves, without playing for CD Basconia, the farm team, and signed a professional contract late in the month.
 He made his senior debut on 18 July, coming on as a second-half substitute for Juan Artola in a 1–1 home draw against CD Badajoz, in the 2020 Segunda División B play-offs.

 Serrano scored his first senior goal on 7 November 2020, netting the opener in a 2–1 home win over SD Amorebieta.
 In June of the following year, he was called up by manager Marcelino to make the pre-season with the main squad.

 Serrano made his first team – and La Liga – debut on 11 September 2021, replacing Iñaki Williams late into a 2–0 home win over RCD Mallorca.
 On 11 August of the following year, he was loaned to Segunda División side CD Mirandés for the season.

+On 10 August 2023, Serrano moved on a new season-long loan to PEC Zwolle in the Netherlands.
+In January 2024, his loan at Zwolle was terminated to allow him to join Racing de Ferrol until the end of the season.

+On 31 January 2025, after featuring rarely for the Lions, Serrano joined Sporting de Gijón in the second division on loan.

 International career

 Serrano represented Spain at under-16, under-17 and under-18 levels.
+He was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.